andrewthauer/dotfiles/bash/README.md

 # Bash

-This package loads the base `bash` shell setup along with any registerd packages.
+This package loads the base `bash` shell setup along with any registered packages.

 ## Resources